Infineon/mtb-example-xmc-vadc-scan/README.md

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and implementation

+The code consists of three parts as follows:

+- **Part 1:** Calls the global initialization to provide a clock to the VADC and to initialize the global VADC registers using the 'XMC_VADC_GLOBAL_Init()' function.
+Afterward, the VADC group is initialized  and set to the normal operation mode using the 'XMC_VADC_GROUP_Init()' and 'XMC_VADC_GROUP_SetPowerMode()' functions.
+Concluding, the startup calibration is called to ensure a correct calibration using the 'XMC_VADC_GLOBAL_StartupCalibration()' function

+- **Part 2:** Provides initialization of the background source and the configured VADC channel.
+Finally, the VADC channel is added to the background source.
+The group and channel numbers are assigned according the active kit.
+In the code, generic labels used as follows: 'GROUP_NUMBER' and 'CHANNEL_NUMBER'.

+- **Part 3:** Connects the background Request Source Event to NVIC node and generates an event to start continuous conversion.
+After conversion the result is available in the 'ADC_CONVERSION_EVENT_HANDLER()' function which compares the result of conversion with 2000 and set the output of the LED to HIGH, overwise the LED is set to LOW.

 ## Related Resources

 | Kit Guides                                            |                                                              |